junxit/us-congress-code/title-22/chapter-7/sec-288b.md

 # § 288b.
 Baggage and effects of officers and employees exempted from customs duties and internal revenue taxes

-Pursuant to regulations prescribed by the Commissioner of Customs with the approval of the Secretary of the Treasury, the baggage and effects of alien officers and employees of international organizations, or of aliens designated by foreign governments to serve as their representatives in or to such organizations, or of the families, suites, and servants of such officers, employees, or representatives shall be admitted (when imported in connection with the arrival of the owner) free of customs duties and free of internal-revenue taxes imposed upon or by reason of importation.
+Pursuant to regulations prescribed by the Commissioner of U.S. Customs and Border Protection with the approval of the Secretary of the Treasury, the baggage and effects of alien officers and employees of international organizations, or of aliens designated by foreign governments to serve as their representatives in or to such organizations, or of the families, suites, and servants of such officers, employees, or representatives shall be admitted (when imported in connection with the arrival of the owner) free of customs duties and free of internal-revenue taxes imposed upon or by reason of importation.

 ## Source credit

 (Dec.
 29, 1945, ch.
 652, title I, § 3, 59 Stat.
-669.)
+669; Pub.
+L. 114–125, title VIII, § 802(d)(2), Feb.
+24, 2016, 130 Stat.
+210.)

 ## Notes

+### Change of Name

+“Commissioner of U.S. Customs and Border Protection” substituted for “Commissioner of Customs” in text on authority of section 802(d)(2) of Pub.
+L. 114–125, set out as a note under section 211 of Title 6, Domestic Security.

 ### Transfer of Functions